 In this blog, I am going to brief you guys on how to style a safari jacket

-Second Boer War- In the early 1800s the British soldiers required lightweight, breathable clothing that wouldn’t weigh them down in the heats of South Africa.
-Their uniforms were made from khaki cotton drill and generally featured four large bellows pockets on the chest and waist, a large shirt-collar, shoulder epaulettes and a belted waist.
+Second Boer War- In the early 1800s the British soldiers required lightweight, breathable clothing that wouldn’t weigh them down in the heat of South Africa.
+Their uniforms were made from khaki cotton drill and generally featured four large bellows pockets on the chest and waist, a large shirt collar, shoulder epaulettes and a belted waist.
 Even after decades, the US Army’s M-1943 field jacket was introduced- khaki drills with specific pocket, epaulette and belt combination.

 Who Wore the Safari Jackets

 Abercrombie & Fitch the designers designed the Safari jacket for Ernest Hemingway in the 1930s who displayed the rugged and practical appeal of these Khaki drills.
 A&F plead; their jackets were made from an imported English, cotton drill material that had been cravened to shed rain.
 They also claimed it to be untearable, soft and pliable.

 The timeless classic “Safari” starring Douglas Fairbanks Jr. conveyed the rugged look in the Hollywood industry along with Clarke Gable.

 Roger Moore’s– The classic James Bond The 007 in the 1960s,70s, and 80s wore safari suits on the big screen influencing the fans globally.
 He wore it in his various James Bond films as well as many other movies too.
 Lastly, As befitting of a Royal, of his stature, the former, Prince Charles is just as at home in his bespoke Anderson & Sheppardsuits, as he is on the continent in a time-beaten safari jacket.